When Will I Start to Feel Better?

 Will my insurance cover the cost of treatment?

-Visit our insurance plans page for additional information, and please do not hesitate to contact our Shoreline, WA physical therapy office.
+Visit our insurance plans page for additional information, and please do not hesitate to contact our administrative team with questions at support@prevailpt.com or 206-788-8807!

 For your convenience, we provide a variety of payment alternatives.